Skip to content

 Simply put, this script will display a nice ascii art, then sleep 4s, then request dhcp server for all information (ip, hostname, next-server, etc.), then display some of the information obtained, then sleep 4s, then chain load to file http://${next-server}/boot.ipxe with ${next-server} obtained from the DHCP server.
 The || shell means: if chaining fail, launch a shell so that sys admin can debug.

-Then enter the src directory and build the needed files:
+Then enter the src directory, enable few useful features of iPXE, and build the needed files:

 cd src